 1. Tea Tree Oil

-This is the very first one out on the list of the best natural home remedies for scabies that we would like to introduce in the article today and want readers to learn as soon as possible for good!
+This is the very first one out on the list of the best natural home remedies for scabies in adults and children that we would like to introduce in the article today and want readers to learn as soon as possible for good!

 Tea tree oil can help to fight against your scabies parasites and mites as you apply it topically.
 Tea tree oil has a component named terpenoids – the antimicrobial constituents that can help a lot in healing scabies beneath and on top of the skin.

 A research published in Archives of Dermatology discovered that tea tree oil, with oxygenated terpenoids – the major active component, plays an important role as a new topical scabies home remedy.
 The tea tree oil remedy was highly efficient in reducing the longevity of the mites when tested on a girl (20 years old) who are suffering from crusted scabies.
 After 3 hours of experiment, the scabies placed in continuous direct contacts with the tea tree oil started to die within just 5 minutes.

 A writing published in Future Microbiology even suggested that tea tree oil can act as alternative therapeutic option, which is now necessary more than ever because of the resistance and emerging drug to oral permethrin and ivermectin, and the increased concern regarding the future scabies control, particularly in serious cases and endemic regions where repeated community treating programs are in place.

 To make use of tea tree oil as a home remedy for scabies, try mixing 1 tbsp. each of olive oil and tea tree oil.
 Use a cotton ball to apply the liquid onto your infected skin area.
 Do this 2 times per day for 2 – 3 weeks.
 It will help to reduce pain and swelling while enhancing the healing process.